 Murdock: Did you have children at home at the time?

-“So who knew how to market on the Internet?
-But I would scour everything I could read and then just figure out how do I help my clients.
-How do I help them market?
-And then I would write about it and so it was kind of a learning process all the way along.
-I think at that point in time I had a degree in biology and two degrees in theology, but nothing in marketing.
-Although as a pastor I had done marketing for all of my career.
-Not Internet marketing, obviously.
-So I think at that point, not having a formal education in marketing was an advantage, because all the marketers, people with marketing education, they were trying to make the Internet fit into their categories.
-And I had the luxury of not having to force it in to something it didn’t fit in, but kind of figure it out from the ground up.
-Probably within three years it would have been an advantage to have a marketing degree, but I think in those early days it was an advantage not to.
+At that point, not having a formal education in marketing was an advantage, because all the marketers, people with marketing education, they were trying to make the Internet fit into their categories.
+And I had the luxury of not having to force it into something it didn’t fit in, but kind of figure it out from the ground up.
+Probably within three years, it would have been an advantage to have a marketing degree, but I think in those early days it was an advantage not to.
 I really think God put me in the right place at the right time.
-Those were fun days.”
+Those were fun days.

 Murdock: Who thought of the name, Web Marketing Today?

-Murdock: So what did you publish the site on at the time?
+Murdock: What did you publish the site on at the time?
 Do you remember?

-Murdock: So were you also pastoring your church there that you had started in Rocklin?
-Were you also pastoring that too?
+Murdock: Were you also pastoring the church that you had started in Rocklin?

 Murdock: In 1995, I was vaguely familiar with the Internet.
-You were making a living off of it already and had launched Web Marketing Today.
+You were making a living off of it and had launched Web Marketing Today.
 Were you always interested in technology?
-Have you always been interested in computers?

 Murdock: When was that, the computer with the CP/M operating system?